 We now have five years’ worth of evidence within the Healthwatch Devon CIVI database.
-This is probably the biggest evidence base on people’s experience of health and social care in Devon.
 We will get better at sharing it.

 Our organisational vision is what we want to see.
 It is different from our mission, which is what we want to do.
 Our vision statement describes the ideal world that we want to see in 3-5 years’ time.
 It is that: